 - After two more months it is ready to be consumed.
 Umeshu mellows with age, so I prefer to leave it for longer.
 Its best to start drinking it after a year.

 Here is a video guide to making your Homemade plum wine

-Regardless of the fruit you use, a key requirement is to use fruit that is firm on touch, just before ripening.
+Regardless of the fruit you use, an essential requirement is to use fruit that is firm on touch, just before ripening.

 You cannot replace rock sugar with any other sugar because the rock sugar dissolves slowly and flavours the alcohol evenly over time.

 When the plum wine is ready, don't throw the fruit away.
 Use it in other recipes.
 I used mine in a Christmas cake.
 I also made loaf cakes.
 Once you remove them from the alcohol, their colour will change to a darker brown.
-Rest assured though that they are still very much edible and in fact quite delicious, if not very boozy!
-Hic!
+Rest assured, though, that they are still very much edible and, in fact, quite delicious, if not very boozy!

 I've just made this in a jar.
 After only a few days, my greengages on the top have gone brown - I can see that yours are a similar colour, however the difference is that mine are floating?!

 Should I abort mission?
 Or carry on and see what happens in 4-6 months?

 They possibly floated up because they were not tightly packed.
 Don't abort yet!
 Keep an eye on it and if it doesn't get mouldy, it should be okay.
 Give it a shake once in awhile.
 The discoloured green gages shouldn't make a difference as they are in alcohol.